mattbrailsford/umbraco-fluidity/docs/_pages/02-api-01-sections.md

 ### Defining a Section

-You define a section by calling one of the `AddSection` methods on the root level `FluidityConfig` object.
+You define a section by calling one of the `AddSection` methods on the root level `FluidityConfig` instance.

 #### AddSection(string name, Lambda sectionConfig = null) *: FluiditySectionConfig*
 {: .signature}